 \section{Experiments}

-We conducted experiments to examine the usefulness of features extracted from music foundation models on understanding and generative downstream tasks by answering the following two questions. \textbf{Q1:} Do extracted features have useful information for music understanding? \textbf{Q2:} Can extracted features boost current task-specific models for both understanding and generative tasks?
-To verify the generalizability of the results, we included not only the \mfm features, but also features extracted from the two public versions of \musicgen~\citep{copet2023musicgen}, which are \musicgens and \musicgenl.
+We conducted experiments to examine the usefulness of features extracted from music foundation models for understanding and generative downstream tasks by addressing two questions: \textbf{Q1:} Do extracted features have useful information for music understanding? \textbf{Q2:} Can extracted features boost current task-specific models for both understanding and generative tasks?
+To verify the generalizability of the results, we test not only the \mfm features, but also features extracted from Jukebox and the two public versions of \musicgen~\citep{copet2023musicgen}, namely \musicgens and \musicgenl.
 As a major focus of this work is to extend the applicable downstream tasks, we evaluate Jukebox's features specifically for time-varying tasks and report the results from~\citet{CastellonDL21calm} for time-invariant tasks in Table~\ref{tab:summary_of_mdt}.

-To answer the first question, we selected eight music tagging tasks and music transcription as the representative for understanding tasks.
-We verify that the extracted features do not only contain the time-invariant information of overall musical properties but also the time-varying information of specific musical events.
-To answer the second question, we tested injecting extracted features to several task-specific models that covering both understanding and generative tasks.
-They consist of one music transcription model~\citep{toyama2023}, two source separation models~\citep{mitsufuji2022music,fabbro2023sound}, and two music mixing models from~\citet{martinez2022automatic}.
+To address the first question, we selected eight music tagging tasks and music transcription as representatives for understanding tasks.We verified that the extracted features encompass both time-invariant information of overall musical properties and time-varying information of specific musical events.
+For the second question, we tested the injection of extracted features into several task-specific models for understanding and generative tasks.
+They consist of one transcription model~\citep{toyama2023}, two separation models~\citep{mitsufuji2022music,fabbro2023sound}, and two mixing models from~\citet{martinez2022automatic}.